nytimes/Store/README.md

 ### Middleware - GsonSourceParser

-There are also seperate middleware libraries with parsers to help in cases where your fetcher is a Reader, BufferedSource or String and your parser is Gson:
+There are also separate middleware libraries with parsers to help in cases where your fetcher is a Reader, BufferedSource or String and your parser is Gson:
 - GsonReaderParser
 - GsonSourceParser
 - GsonStringParser